cjstoneking/wine_quality/README.md

 ## Classification

 The variable to be predicted is quality, which is numeric and integer-valued.
-As a challenge, I developed a classifier that is based only on linear regression models (R lm function).
-The aim is for this project to provide a useful case study for feature generation and ensemble methods, and it's easier to see the effect of these approaches if they are used with a base classifier that is relatively simple, as lm certainly is.
-The models are allowed to use features that consist of the variables raised to various powers, so they end up performing polynomial regression.
-The features are selected automatically using crossvalidation - see details below.
+As a challenge, I developed a model that is based only on linear regression models (R lm function).
+The motivation for this is that I want this project to provide a useful case study for automatic feature selection and ensemble methods, and it's easier to see the effect of these approaches if they are used with a simple base classifier such as lm.
+My approach for automatic feature selection is that I implement polynomial regression, i.e. the models are allowed to use features that consist of the variables raised to various powers, and automatically select the powers of the different variables using crossvalidation.

 ### The classification method: ensembles of polynomial regression models